Bolinas-Stinson Union School District

 Bolinas-Stinson Union School District is a public school district in Marin County, California, with offices in Bolinas, California, USA.
 As of the 2017–18 school year, the District had 91 students at its Bolinas campus.

+The district includes Bolinas, Stinson Beach, and a portion of Muir Beach.

 History

 Bolinas School has been in continuous operation since 1858.
 The original wooden school-house was burned down in 1978 by an arsonist, but was rebuilt as a virtually exact replica of the original building.
 Until the fire, it was said to be the oldest standing school building in California.

 Staff

 The District had 10.0 full-time-equivalent classroom teachers.
 The other 15 staff included 8 instructional aides or coordinators, 1 administrator, and 6 support staff.
 There were no guidance counselors or library staff.

 Fiscal

 The District budget as of 2004-05 was $2,092,000, or $15,969 per student.
 Revenue sources were 8% federal, 81% local, and 11% state.

 Community demographics

 In 2000, the attendance area had a total population under age 18 of 477, of which 52 (8.0%) were Hispanic.